Once a grand private estate, now an ideal Lake District escape

-Proud to be a dog friendly caravan park We love welcoming dogs to Skelwith Fold Caravan Park.
-We have plenty of space around the park for dogs to be walked and played with, as well as the stunning countryside of the Lakes on our doorstep for longer canine excursions.
-Of course, we do ask that…Find Out More
+Proud to be a "dogs welcome" caravan park We love welcoming dogs to Skelwith Fold Caravan Park and provided your four legged friend is well mannered we think they'll enjoy their stay in our woodland wonderland.
+We have plenty of space around the park for dogs to be walked and played with, as well as…Find Out More

 Sustainable development is development that meets the needs of the present without compromising the ability of future generations to meet their own needs.
 Sustainable Tourism is a very large subject with many opinions and assumptions.
 Many cannot agree on what in fact it actually means.
 We believe that to try is worthwhile and adopt the…Find Out More